 A heat pump is a heating and cooling system that can be installed on the outside of your home.
 It works by transferring heat from one place to another, using an internal refrigerant.
 In the winter, your heat pump will take heat from the outdoors and move it inside.
 Yes, even on a cold winter day there is still heat in the air that can be transferred.
 In the summer, it removes heat from your home and transfers it to the outdoors.

-Heat pumps don’t generate heat, they just move hot and cold air around.
 This makes them much more efficient than other heating and cooling systems like furnaces or air conditioners.
 They are also “set and forget” systems, so you won’t need to adjust the temperature day-to-day.

 Why use a heat pump?

+- Environmentally friendly: Switching from fossil fuels to electric heat pumps for space heating can result in energy savings of up to 80%.
 If you live in BC, choosing an electric heat pump means it will be powered by hydroelectricity, making it a much more environmentally friendly option than heating systems that use natural gas or oil.
 There are many rebates available for homes that switch to heat pumps, both at the federal and provincial levels.

 Access rebates for home energy renovations:

-What to know before buying a heat pump
+What to know before buying a heat pump.

-Types of heat pumps
+Types of heat pumps.

 Heat pumps come in a variety of types, sizes, and systems.
 Houses with built-in ducting can use central ducted heat pumps that heat and cool air through ductwork that is connected to vents in each room.
 Homes without pre-existing ducting, or those that want to remove or stop the use of ducting, can use mini-split heat pumps.